 - Price points

 It shoots in 8K at 30FPS

 The EOS R5 features a groundbreaking level of image quality.
 We’re talking jawdropping resolutions at smooth FPS.
-The new mirrorless camera shoots 8K video at up to 30FPS.
+This mirrorless camera shoots 8K video at up to 30FPS.

 Let's pause here.